 Here is a 10 minute video tribute to the Hebridean’s designer, John Fleming.
 It was aired at his life celebration in The Tipi at his family home, The Dell, Nethy Bridge, 19 April 2023. https://www.sgmarkphotography.com/Client-Area/John-Fleming

 Use password sleepyeagle (the name of John’s Pioneer 10).

 Notice from Ian Kirkwood

 When John’s health got worse, he asked me again to take on the project.
-My name is Ian Kirkwood, an enthusiastic fan of his highly ingenious version of the servo-pendulum self steering-system.
-I sailed in company with John on and off for a decade — using my own Hebridean (I was his first customer in 2013-14).
+I am an enthusiastic fan of his highly ingenious version of the servo-pendulum self steering-system.
+I sailed in company with John on and off for a decade — using my own Hebridean (I was his first customer in 2013).

 Our Hebrideans steered us around Scotland’s northwest coast and isles.
 We made three trips in company to the Faroe Islands.
 On the first of these I sailed happily solo.
 All thanks to the Hebridean.
 Dying winds foiled an attempt to reach Iceland: our boats lay calmly hove-to overnight a few miles off the Butt of Lewis.
 Plan B proved to be a fabulous voyage down the length of the Atlantic coast of the Outer Hebrides.
 A highlight was anchoring off Callanish in blazing sun.

 I hope to continue John’s personal style of service.
 Please allow a generous lead time as I get used to stocking the components and preparing Hebridean kits while maintaining their high quality…and a reasonable kit price in times of rising costs.